summu97/ARM-Templates-Assessment/workflow.md

 ### Step 01: Create Project in Azure DevOps

 1. **Login to Azure DevOps**:
-   - Open your browser and navigate to [Azure DevOps](https://dev.azure.com/).
+   - Open your browser and navigate to [Azure DevOps] -- https://dev.azure.com/.
    - Sign in with your Azure DevOps account credentials.

 2. **Create a New Project**: